 Our over-arching concern is for "the interdependent community of life on earth" of which we are one small part; grants will be given with an eye to "the principles of right relationship and right action within this larger whole, ... translating this understanding into ways of living that reflect our responsibility to one another, to the greater community of life, and to future generations."
 (PYM Faith & Practice).

-To that end, Dime-A-Gallon support will primarily be given
+To that end, Dime-A-Gallon support will primarily be given to projects that:

 How to Apply